 |Diet prescriptions 🍚||Low-salt, high-protein, grain-free, vegan|

 |Ways of cooking 🥄||Baked, fried, stewed, grilled, steamed|

 |Your own categories 🍩||Quick & easy, on-the-go, cute, epic, bite-size, one-pot|

 Of course, you’re free to add any other categories that, in your opinion, will improve the UX.

-So this was the review of top features which are needed to create a recipe app.
-Let’s briefly remember them:
+So, this was our review of the top features that are needed to create a recipe app.
+Let’s briefly summarize them:

 - A list of ingredients and recipes.